 Yes.
 Phones, TVs, computers, and many other common products use DC power, and actually have to convert AC power back to DC power.
 That’s what’s happening in the little black ‘brick’ attached to your laptop’s power cord.
 Because the U.S. grid is set up for AC power, the things we buy are made to work using AC power.
 The DC power created by your solar panels is converted into AC power by your inverter in order to be compatible with the grid, and then back to DC by the power supply on your electronics.
 Ironic?
 Yes.
 This isn’t this case in all countries; some use DC networks.
 Since we live in the U.S., we need inverters.

 How efficient is the conversion from DC to AC (and back again)?

-Typical inverters are around 95% efficient, so you’ll only have about a 5% loss of power when the electricity is converted from DC to AC.
+Typical a solar inverter is around 95% efficient, so you’ll only have about a 5% loss of power when the electricity is converted from DC to AC.
 The conversion from AC back to DC in your electronics is less efficient; you may lose 10-40% of the power.
 That happens whether you’re using ordinary power from the grid or solar power– it’s just part of the way the system is set up.
 When you feel the black brick on your laptop cord getting hot, that’s a sign of a low-efficiency conversion of AC to DC.

 What other equipment do I need in addition to inverters?